JustScott/ListCrypt/README.md

 #The key can be any data type
 key = ['testing',123,{'name':'JustScott'}]

-#The data can also be any data tyoe
+#The data can also be any data type
 data = (4,{435,123},5)

 e = encrypt(key, data)